-• The hiring, induction, appraisal, promotion, and other faculty-related matters in the Bachelor of Business are detailed in the RUW Human Resources (HR) Policy Handbook and in the Procedure for Recruitment & Appointment of Academic Staff, covering varied aspects of selection and recruitment.
-As stated in the SER, faculty members are appointed by a decision of the President after the recommendation of the HR Office and a search committee (involving the Dean).
+• The hiring, induction, appraisal, promotion, and other faculty-related matters are detailed in the RUW Human Resources Policy Handbook and in the Procedure for Recruitment & Appointment of Academic Staff, covering varied aspects of selection and recruitment.
+As stated in the SER, faculty members are appointed by a decision of the President after the recommendation of the HR Department and a search committee (involving the Dean).
 An appropriate process is used to advertise job openings and to evaluate candidates.
-However, the Panel was unable to find any document clearly stating the criteria in terms of teaching, research, and community services used to recruit faculty members of different academic ranks.
+However, the Panel found that the criteria used to recruit faculty members are unclear; as, the Panel was unable to find any document clearly stating the expectations for Assistant,

+Associate and Full Professor in terms of teaching, research and services.
 As a result, the Panel recommends that the College should clarify the criteria used to recruit faculty members at different academic ranks.